-Sleeping pills are only prescribed as a short-term solution to insomnia as many of them can lead to abuse and addiction.
+Sleeping pills are used to treat short-term insomnia, though many of them can lead to abuse and addiction.
 Although they do have a legitimate purpose, sleeping pills also come with significant side effects and risks that many people do not realize.
-If you can identify the signs of sleeping pill addiction, you could save someone’s life.
+If you can identify the signs of addiction, you could save someone’s life.

 Many users underestimate the powerful grip that sleeping pills like Salata or Ambien have over their lives and the dangers of abusing them.
 Many people who abuse sleeping pills will experience concentration and memory problems.